derekered/SPAL/faq.md

 ### What kind of performances do SPALs go to?
 Any kind of live performance you can think of!
 We go to the symphony, indie rock concerts, ballet, contemporary dance, opera, and many more.
 Our goal is to support live performances in all their diverse ways of expressing themselves.

-Check out the Spotify playlist of the music we heard at performances in 2022.
+Check out the [SPAL Music of 2022](https://open.spotify.com/playlist/0tilDCwFB1aI1Y1hDGGfCd?si=0a1ee727e9804c8b) Spotify playlist of the music we heard at performances in 2022.

 ### What is the social component?
 For each event, we like to include a way to get to know each other better.
 That might include grabbing a drink before a show, having dinner afterward to discuss what we though, or a simple walk.
 Throughout the year we also have purely social events as well.